-Whether you’ve fallen behind on bills or simply missed your renewal letter in the mail, a lapse in home insurance coverage can happen.
-Whatever the reason, a lapse in coverage can lead to a series of headaches and penalties that no one is ever prepared for.
+Whether you've fallen behind on bills or missed your renewal letter in the mail, a lapse in home insurance coverage can happen.
+Whatever the reason, a lapse in coverage can lead to a series of headaches and expensive penalties.
 Here's what to expect when your home insurance coverage lapses and how to avoid it.

 What is a lapse in coverage?

 A home insurance lapse occurs when you go without coverage for any length of time.
-Whether you are one month behind or one day behind, your lender will be notified that your home is no longer covered.
+Whether you are one month behind or one day behind, your insurance company will notify your lender that your home is no longer covered.
 Lenders will put forced placed insurance on the house and charge it to your mortgage.
 This forced place insurance is often 3x the cost of you purchasing a policy in the market.

-There are a number of ways that your insurance policy can lapse, but the most common are
+There are several ways that your insurance policy can lapse, but the most common are

 - A missed payment

 - Your insurance company cancels your policy in the first 90 days (underwriting)

 While these aren't the only reasons that can cause your home insurance policy to lapse, these can be quickly resolved by making a payment, purchasing a new plan, or merely making a phone call to your insurance company for other options.